bnadlerjr/lightrail/README.md

 [ ] message persistence for consumed messages
 [ ] figure out how auto-generated docs work
-[ ] generate UUID's for message if they're not provided [ ] commands (both publishing & consuming); how should they work? when should they be used?
+[ ] generate UUID's for message if they're not provided [ ] command messages (both publishing & consuming); how should they work? when should they be used?
 [ ] RPC support
 [ ] message bus behaviour?
 [ ] setup telemetry for publisher genserver